-This supplementary analysis draws together the key movements in provisions balances from the firm's accounting reference date up to the reporting quarter end.
+This supplementary analysis draws together the key movements in provisions balances from the firm's accounting reference date accounting reference date up to the reporting quarter end.

-The two 'flow items', namely write-offs and provisions charges, are those relating to the period from the firm's accounting reference date up to the reporting date.
+The two 'flow items', namely write-offs and provisions charges, are those relating to the period from the firm's accounting reference date accounting reference date up to the reporting date.

-The total of provisions charges in line B2.6 [column 3] will not necessarily be the same as the provisions charge in the Profit & Loss analysis at B1.16 (since this latter item may include further provisions against other asset items not included in B2.6, or provisions arising from other sources).
+The total of provisions charges in line B2.6 {(column 3}) will not necessarily be the same as the provisions charge in the Profit & Loss analysis at B1.16 (since this latter item may include further provisions against other asset items not included in B2.6, or provisions arising from other sources).